 The Federal Labour Union “presented a neat, stalwart appearance,” the Painters, Decorators and Paperhangers’ Union sported the “nattiest uniform of the bunch” and the Wine Clerks Union “presented a dressy appearance in white coats, dark trousers, white ties.
 And grey felt hats.”

 Only one union had women members.
 As was typical for the times, female workers did not walk.
 Instead, they rode in cabs.
 The female members of the International Textile Weavers Union, Ingrain Carpet Weavers Branch, Knitters, Spinners, Local 340, “were dressed in white, with purple sashes, with letters TWU in gold.”
 This was the only appearance by women in Guelph’s early Labour Day Parades.
-According to one account, the women did not wish to be displayed in a public procession.
+According to one account, the women did not take part in any further such demonstrations because they did not wish to be displayed in a public procession.

 Their three floats demonstrated stonecutters, masons and bricklayers at work.
 The display included both Galt and Guelph Members.

-From the games and sporting events that followed in Exhibition Park, to the overall atmosphere, little doubt remained about the local Trade & Labour Council’s ability to provide the public with an entertaining, yet informative event.
-By all accounts, the event was a complete success.
+From the games and sporting events that followed in Exhibition Park to the overall atmosphere, little doubt remained about the local Trade & Labour Council’s ability to provide the public with an entertaining, yet informative event.
+By all recorded accounts, the event was a complete success.

 Later Labour Days